ShanmukhEstrella/ILegend-JupyterMultiKernel/Kernel/README.md

-# Jupyter-PyLegend - A Jupyter Kernel for PyLegend Services
+# Jupyter-PyLegend - A Jupyter MultiKernel notebook for Python x Legend

 ## Installation